 1) The sample should be produced by masturbation (not by intercourse)

 2) The sample should be collected in a sterile container (available from us)

 3) We have facilities for sample production.
 However, if you prefer the sample may be produced at home andbrought to the clinic within one hour of production.
 Please speak with the laboratory team on 02381 20 8407 if you wish to arrange this.

 For what treatments can my sperm be used?

-When you wish to use your sperm samples in the future, you may wish to do so through the Complete Fertility Centre or through another clinic elsewhere.
+When you wish to use your sperm samples in the future, you may wish to do so through another clinic elsewhere.
 Sperm can be used in simple insemination procedures such as intrauterine insemination (IUI) or more complex assisted conception treatments such as in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI).
 Even if the quality of the sperm is poor, it is worth storing for future use, because procedures such as ICSI can give a realistic chance of pregnancy.

 Cost of freezing and storage of sperm

 For oncology patients the NHS funds the freezing and storage of sperm for the first 10 years.
 Continued storage after this period is currently £150 per year.